spewspews/libregexp/readme.md

 This is a regular expression implementation.
-It draws on RSC's regular expression [exposition](https://swtch.com/~rsc/regexp/) Ken Thompson's grep from Plan 9.
+It draws on RSC's regular expression [exposition](https://swtch.com/~rsc/regexp/) and Ken Thompson's grep from Plan 9.

 It implements the regular expressions documented in plan 9's regexp(6) by executing bytecode on a virtual machine.
 It is a drop-in replacement